 Charts are not the only kind of graphic objects you can add to a worksheet.
-Indeed, Excel lets you spruce up a worksheet with a whole bevy of graphics, including sparklines (new tiny charts that fit right inside worksheet cells), text boxes, clip art drawings supplied by Microsoft, as well as graphic images imported from other sources, such as digital photos, scanned images, and pictures downloaded from the Internet.
+Indeed, Excel lets you spruce up a worksheet with a whole bevy of graphics, including sparklines (tiny charts that fit right inside worksheet cells), text boxes, as well as graphic images imported from other sources, such as digital photos, scanned images, and pictures downloaded from the Internet.

-In addition to these graphics, Excel 2013 supports the creation of fancy graphic text called WordArt as well as a whole bevy of organizational and process diagrams known collectively as SmartArt graphics.
+In addition to these graphics, Excel 2016 supports the creation of fancy graphic text called WordArt as well as a whole bevy of organizational and process diagrams known collectively as SmartArt graphics.